 Inés Benavides is a smiling, cultivated woman who may seem fragile at first glance, but talking with her I quickly realise the obvious; I have in front of me a person who knows perfectly what she wants.
 It's furniture with very clean lines that transmit both strength and lightness.
 The decoration lets the breathe into the spaces it embellishes.
 She works as much for private projects as for public places, which she dresses with sensitivity and elegance.

 Her journey is not common - she was a mining engineer in the first part of her life - but she talks about this turnaround with so much naturalness that it seems self-evident.
-She transmits a real passion for a job that she lives it.
+She transmits a real passion for a job that lives in it.
 Let's enter the world of Spanish decorator and interior designer Inés Benavides.

 VD How did you go from being a mining engineer to decorating and architecture?
 And how does this past affect your present?

 Inés Benavides: This is an unusual career change, but for me it was quite natural because decoration, design and architecture were my hobbies since very young.
 When my engineering job became too difficult to reconcile with my family life, I decided to abandon it and create my own design and interior design studio.
 My engineering training in strategy consulting was very useful because it gave me the basics to become an entrepreneur.
 My technical training is also for architectural projects.